MohamedRadwan-DevOps/devops-step-by-step/source/advanced-introduction-to-devops/source/devops-faq.md

 Also, there is another extremely important thing: the course objective is not to learn tools or technologies, but rather the practices and the principles regardless of tools or technology.

 However, to learn the practices, we must apply them using any tools or technology.
 You can literally apply what you will learn using any other tools or technology not just the ones you’ve learned in class, and this is an additional advantage to the course: Because you have understood the foundation, tools and technology become much easier to understand and use any of them.

-## How to join the CE (Community Edition) of the DevOps Course?

-1. There are two versions of the CE course, English and Arabic

-	For the English version, register using the [English form](https://forms.office.com/r/9W8baHZkJ1).

-	For the Arabic version, register using the [Arabic form](https://forms.office.com/r/hU6k7FK1pW).

-2. Star the repo (click the star) and Watch the repo (click watch for all activities).

-3. Watch all the previous videos for the CE on the YouTube channels

-	For the English version, watch this playlist [English YouTube Channel](https://www.youtube.com/watch?v=Xe50JHgZBe0&list=PLe14MLC-Nwy7rtcVN-_1FHRblRdI3F1x9).

-	For the Arabic version, watch this playlist [Arabic YouTube Channel](https://www.youtube.com/watch?v=7NUmA81ehyk&list=PL68G6wbDBVgjbCdbwiW_jGjd13WTFTPyw).

-4. Review the [Issues](https://github.com/MohamedRadwan-DevOps/devops-step-by-step/issues) and the [FAQ Page](devops-faq.md).

-5. Review the repo very well and be aware of all the content in it and all updates, it's your responsibility to keep sync with all updates.

-6. Review the [course outline](devops-outline.md), lesson description [lesson outcome](devops-lessons-outcomes.md), [preparation points](devops-lessons-preparation.md), and [demo labs](devops-demos-labs.md) pages.

-7. Practice what you learned to achieve all the outcomes.

-8. If you have any issues or inquiries, raise an [issue](https://github.com/MohamedRadwan-DevOps/devops-step-by-step/issues) on GitHub but make sure it's not repeated in the [closed issues](https://github.com/MohamedRadwan-DevOps/devops-step-by-step/issues?q=is%3Aissue+is%3Aclosed) or [FAQ Page](devops-faq.md).

-9. Attend the free sessions and ask about any problems that you face in accordance to our Code of Conduct.

-10. Remember, never ask a question that is already answered in the issue or the FAQ or throughout the update of the repo.

 ## Will the course be useful in Mobile applications?
 I have taken the Programming Fundamentals Course before with Eng.
 Moshrif, will it benefit me?
 How will DevOps benefit me afterwards?